Slicing the impact management buffet into bite-size chunks

 Very often entrepreneurs think that they know exactly who their stakeholders are, because they are working with them on a daily basis.
 However, this may be a trap.
 There are times when we don’t see the wood for the trees and forgot to ask ourselves the following questions:

-- What are the stakeholder’s characteristics?
+(4) What are the stakeholder’s characteristics?
 This question refers to socio-demographic information about the stakeholder.
-For example: age, gender, and behavioural information such as motivations or beliefs.
+For example: age, gender, and behavioral information such as motivations or beliefs.
 These characteristics will help you to segment your stakeholders during the intervention.
 Take the youth unemployment example: You can define your stakeholders more clearly by specifying their age and the duration that they have been unemployed.

-With the help of the first three fundamentals of IMP, you should be able to dissect and present your impact in several dimensions.
+WITH THE HELP OF THE FIRST THREE FUNDAMENTALS OF IMP, YOU SHOULD BE ABLE T DISSECT AND PRESENT YOUR IMPACT IN SEVERAL DIMENSIONS.
 This will help you to communicate much better, both internally to your team as well as externally to beneficiaries, funders, investors and other stakeholders.
 A natural next step to make use of this important exercise is by creating a more precise and structured impact report.

 By the way: The Impact Management Project has just released a batch of new resources that give actionable guidance on how enterprises can set their impact goals and manage their performance.
 It’s meant for ALL enterprises out there, social and traditional.
 Or, as IMP hits the impact nail on the spot: